-Encourage students to reflect on their experience.
+Encourage students to reflect on their Introduce different presentation tools and styles experience.
 Ask them to evaluate their own contributions to the team and identify what they learned.
 This will help you track their motivation and identify challenges where you can provide further support.